top of page

 • Two pairs (or more) of tights are highly recommended as the children will be wearing them for multiple performances and this will guard against accidental holes appearing on stage, as well as greatly reduce the number of laundry loads for the week!!
 They can be purchased at Metronome Dancewear.

 • If your child is to wear a bun, all hair should be gelled straight back (no part) and stubborn wisps tamed with bobby pins and then sprayed!
 Most children have more than one hair accessory so hair should be well in place to reduce movement when we change out accessories.
 Buns should be covered with a hairnet.
 Bun-makers are great aides for shorter-haired children as well as for those of us that are bun-challenged!
-Bun-makers and nets can be purchased at Metronome Dancewear, H&M and Claire’s.
+Hair supplies can be purchased at Metronome Dancewear.

-• I highly recommend the Bunhead Bunpins – they’re “industrial” strength and come in various lengths.
+• Bunhead Bunpins are highly recommend, they’re “industrial” strength and come in various lengths.
 You’ll find these at Metronome Dancewear, Discount Dance or Amazon.

 • Please send your child to the theatre in a button up shirt or zippered sweatshirt – nothing that will have to be removed by pulling over the wonderful hairstyle you worked so hard on!